makersacademy/bowling-challenge-ruby/README.md

 - Clone this repo to your local machine
 - Run IRB in your terminal and 'require './lib/scorecard' to require the program in irb
-- To insert a scorecard and have your game calculated you can use the command 'Scorecard.new('insert your scorecard here').
+- To insert a scorecard and have your game calculated, you can use the command 'Scorecard.new('insert your scorecard here').
+- This will import your scorecard into the program, to have the program calculate your final score you can use the method '.final_score'
+- Happy Bowling!

 ![Screenshot](https://imgur.com/Blw0tac.png)